goldenxp/InputSystem-Game-Creator-1-Actions/README.md

 This checks Input Actions that are stored in an asset.
 This allows for better sharing and opens up other possibilities like rebinding.

 ### Player Input Dispatcher
 This takes a Player Input component and routes all performed Input Actions into Game Creator Events.
-This way you can easily use `On Invoke` triggers.
+This way you can easily use inputs with `On Event Receive` triggers.

 Note: You can actually use the PlayerInput component to invoke Unity Events that can directly invoke Triggers but this class helps skip an extra step.